ABOUT THE BULLETIN OF CANADIAN PETROLEUM GEOLOGY (BCPG)

 The title page gives the title and the names, affiliations, and full mailing and e-mail addresses of all the authors.
 This information should reflect affiliations and addresses at the time of the study.
-Current affiliations and addresses that differ should be placed in footnotes on the title page.
 The corresponding author should be clearly indicated, regardless of authorship order.
 Authors of multiauthored manuscripts must all have contributed significantly to the work, read and approved the submitted version, and agreed to submission.

 LEVEL 1 HEADING

 Level 1 headings should be centred, bold, and in small capitals.

 Level 2 headings should be left-justified, bold, and in small capitals.

 Level 3 Heading

 Level 3 headings should be left-justified and in italics.